luigi20/luigi20/README.md

 <h3 align="center">A Web Developer</h3>

-- 🔭 I am currently looking for a job as a backend programmer and studying Nodejs
+- 🔭 I am currently looking for a job as a backend programmer and studying Nodejs, Docker, QueryBuilder e Design Patterns